elena-krismer/Project_FASTQtrimmer/Report/Report.md

 This program allows you to filter and trim your FASTQ file.
 Additonally, a feautre will provide you a overview over your FASTQ file, like average quality and number of unknown bases.

 ### 5.1.
 Trimming and Filtering
 Following program will trimm and filter your FASTQ file according to quality, length and unknown (N's) bases.
 The trimming based on quality, will trimm the ends of the read lower than a quality of 20.
-To run the programm you must a provide a FASTQ file in the standard FASTQ format (see Chapter X).
+To run the programm you must a provide a FASTQ file in the standard FASTQ format (see Chapter 5.3).
 Compressed as well as uncompressed files can be feed to the program.
 The output consist of two outputfiles - a fastq file with filtered and trimmed reads and a summaryfile which contains information about the number of filtered + trimmed reads.

 *Attention* :heavy_exclamation_mark: :warning: